ssdevopsacademy/colombia_dcc/AndresRestrepoLab/README.md

 ### 1. ***GIT is a type of Version Control System?***
 A. True
 ### 2. ***The following are examples of git tools:***
-B: Bitbucket, Gitlab, Github, monotone, CVS
+D: Bitbucket, GitLab, Github, Git
 ### 3. ***What is the versioning strategy / workflow that only has one main branch***
 C. Trunk-based development
 ### 4. ***the difference between "Commit" and "Add" commands is:***